search icon

 Overview

 And not just that, location-based services play a huge role in ensuring personal safety.
-To let our near and dear ones know that we are safe if there is a natural calamity striking our location, we use the “Marked as Safe” option on Facebook.
+To inform others of our safety, we use features such as “Marked as Safe” option on Facebook.
 One can also track lost mobile phones using the location data.
-In this blog, we will understand the technology that powers Location Based Services and delve through some of the most common use cases of location-based services.

 What is a Location Based Service?